 Here are a few tips to make sure your CTAs are fine-tuned to help you net the desired action-activated response:

-- Use multiple CTAs strategically placed throughout your site or landing page to attract and convert visitors at all stages of the buyer journey.
+Strategically placed CTAs throughout your site or landing page can attract and convert visitors at all stages of the buyer journey.

 I’m always on the lookout for examples of CTAs that work for me.
 Can you think of any that have caught your attention or compelled you to act?
 Share your thoughts with us on Facebook.